Apiiro Risk Assessment (ASPM)

 Application Security engineers must understand their attack surface:

 API Gateways provide capabilities such as authentication, authorization, and input validation controls when publishing APIs.
-But existing tools fall short in the area of API discovery, classification, observability early in the SDLC with the ability to block risks from being deployed to the cloud.
+But existing tools fall short in the area of API discovery, classification, and observability early in the SDLC with the ability to block risks at the Pull Request before deploying to the cloud.

 API Security Starts at the Design